By Colin MacDonald

 In radio, there is a burning need to stick to the story.
 To jettison clutter and drive on with what matters to tell the tale.
 Story story story.
 Does what you are doing in this scene drive the narrative forward?
 Or does it slow it down fatally?
 Can I shorten this scene?
 The answer to that is, invariably yes!
 These questions also apply consistently to my screenwriting.

 Radio drama has hopefully taught me to be very clear.
 Because if you confuse someone or bore a listener they may just walk away from the radio and they won’t be back anytime soon.
 The same applies to my screenwriting for TV (someone flicks a channel and they are gone) or film (they get antsy and chat).

 Radio drama is also a good market for writers new to the medium.
-BBC Radio 4 will commission dramas from up to 50 new writers this year.
-The main way in is through the Afternoon Drama, which is 45 minutes in length.
+BBC Radio 4 alone, commissions dramas from up to 50 new writers each year.
+The main way in is through the Drama series, where approximately 190 new plays are broadcast each year.

 I think that writing for radio is an end in itself.
 By which I mean: I don’t write radio drama because I want to get on in the world of writing screenplays.
 But the very nature of the medium means that you learn about quick sharp honed-down storytelling.
 And that in itself is no bad thing for someone who wants to write screenplays.

 You can read the best radio drama scripts on the BBC Writers Room site.
 But you could always sit down and listen.
 You can hear great dramas every day of the week.
 And sometimes, because there is such a large output, you can hear dramas that are not so good.

 But they should be a spur.
 If you think “That’s crap”, or “I could do better than that”, then do.
 Sit down and try it.
 I learned to write for radio by listening to radio dramas and reading scripts.
 The way I learned to write screenplays was by watching movies obsessively and reading screenplays till my eyes glazed and I could read no more.